chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 - build stack (O(1) insert and delete at the)
   - still better to use an array
     - O(1) look up time

+Tips:
+- Dont forget to update
+  - head
+  - tail
+  - prev
+  - next
+- Dont forget to handle an empty list (head and tail is null)

 Examples:
 - Web browser with ability to go forward and backward